nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_OBJECTS.md

 }
 ```

-Those property value define the state of this employee that we're representing in code.
+Those property values define the __*initial state*__ of this employee that we're representing in code.

 ```js
 employee.role = "Sales Manager"